Narrowband IoT

 Narrowband Internet of things (NB-IoT) is a low-power wide-area network (LPWAN) radio technology standard developed by 3GPP for cellular network devices and services.
 The specification was frozen in 3GPP Release 13 (LTE Advanced Pro), in June 2016.
 Other 3GPP IoT technologies include eMTC (enhanced Machine-Type Communication) and EC-GSM-IoT.

 NB-IoT focuses specifically on indoor coverage, long battery life, and high connection density.
-NB-IoT uses a subset of the LTE standard, but limits the bandwidth to a single narrow-band of 200kHz.
+NB-IoT uses a subset of the LTE standard, but limits the bandwidth to a single narrow-band of 200 kHz.
 It uses OFDM modulation for downlink communication and SC-FDMA for uplink communications.
 IoT applications which require more frequent communications will be better served by LTE-M, which has no duty cycle limitations operating on the licensed spectrum.
+LTE-M is also more suited for applications in moving devices.

 In March 2019, the Global Mobile Suppliers Association (GSA) announced that over 100 operators had either NB-IoT or LTE-M networks.
 This number had risen to 142 deployed/launched networks by September 2019.